-You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra -- by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
-The album, the group's third overall, reportedly ranks among Martin’s all-time favorite projects -- which is good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.
+You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra – by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
+The album, the group’s third overall, reportedly ranks among Martin’s all-time favorite projects.
+That makes it good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.